 Maker Heights is the high point up to the left, the building in the middle is the Fourlanesend school.
 Which is on the road out of Millbrook towards Mount Edgcumbe

 As I cross stile over a field I get a lovely view down the valley to the sea near Looe

 The Mewstone stands proud as I look across Plymouth Sound.
 The lanes back towards Whitsands give some fine glimpses of views in all directions

 Rame Head now comes in sight

 Back at the start, the tide is out somewhat and the white water is pounding the beach, so that has changed.
-However the wall of rain is still there and still backed by that pummelling wind.
-Now for a quick jog to the car
+However the wall of rain is still there and still backed by that pummeling wind.
+Now for a quick jog to the car to beat the rain.

 The beach of Whitsands Bay.
 Not for the feint-hearted this one.
-There are plenty of place to get cut off by the tide and the climb is back up to this spot as this is where you park.
+There are plenty of places to get cut off by the tide and the climb is back up to this spot is steep.
 Go further west to Seaton is my opinion!
 The end of a great walk and less about searching a woodland for a tor, which has been a lot of fun whilst I have done it.
 But more about just walking a path and enjoying what is around me.
 Bring on more of this.

 Wild and windy down by the sea, can’t beat it.
 Cracking looking walk that one, again, as your other recent coastal wander, loads of interesting stuff to see

 LikeLiked by 1 person